-We demonstrate our commitment to you with responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and advocacy on your behalf with regional, state, and federal interests.
-Through careful planning and timely investments, the District continues to keep customers' water bills below average for our region.
+Getting ahead of catastrophic failure is just one of the many ways the District is working to protect its customers.
+We demonstrate our commitment to you with responsive customer service, capital improvements, infrastructure maintenance, water efficiency programs, and advocacy on your behalf with local, regional, state, and federal interests.
+Through careful planning and timely investments, the District continues to keep customers' water rates below average for our region.